dainemawer/html5-starterkit/README.md

 4. Use the image template to get an idea of how to setup your OpenGraph and Touch Icons.

+5. The `src` folder contains a commented `index.html` file.
+Use the version in `dist` if you already know whats going on.

 5. Have fun!

 ### 🤷‍♂️ Unopinionated